 Other central systems that deserve to be mentioned at least are hunger and fatigue, measured respectively by the indicators of Satiety and Condition.
 Spend too much time without eating, and there are a number of unwanted effects, including an annoying rumbling of the stomach (with consequences you can imagine on its stealth) ... and death.
 Continuing to travel when you are tired involves, among other things, an ever-increasing reduction in health and stamina bars.

-Resting on a bed, in addition to recovering energy, is one of the two manual rescue methods currently present in the title.
-The second method, considered as a "quick save", consists in using a particular object that has, however, limited uses, causes undesirable effects, and is, at least at the beginning, rather expensive.
+Resting on a bed, in addition to recovering energy, is one of the two manual saving methods currently present in the title.
+The second method, considered as a “quick save”, consists in using a particular object which, however, has limited uses, causes undesirable effects, and is, at least initially, quite expensive.

 A rescue system of this type has undoubtedly been implemented to prevent some types of abuse, add "strategicity" to the movements of the player and help make every situation more decisive and meaningful.
 It is true, on the other hand, that such a mechanism discourages experimentation heavily and is not entirely respectful of our time.
 The automatic rescues are not so frequent and it is not rare to lose tens of minutes of progress due to unexpected events ... without considering that we may be unable to save the moment we have to, due to force majeure, turn off the console (god bless in these cases, the standby function).